shank35/shank35/README.md

 - 🔭 I’m currently working on my YouTube clone.
 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on open source
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-Soft Skills
 - 📫 How to reach me: My email shankkim35@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to play volleyball.